All about our landscape and gardening services

 - meadows with ancient hedgerows

 We work to manage and improve our landscape areas and put local, national and regional policies for green spaces into practice.
 Working with a number of partners such as the Greater London Authority, London Wildlife Trust, Groundwork Trust and London Tree Officers Association, we are developing a number of strategies.
-These include an open spaces strategy, tree strategy, tree inspection contract, tree maintenance contract and play strategy.
-All these underpin the service we deliver and help us to identify priorities for improvement.

 - hedgerow maintenance